bmlt-enabled/yap/docs/README.md

 $ npm install
 ```

-After installing you can then run.
+After installing, you can then run.

 ```
 $ npm run start